-There are advantages, but risks and considerations to keep in mind.
+There are advantages, but risks and considerations to keep in mind, given the (sometimes significant) time lapse between signing the contract and settlement.
 These include:

 Valuations

 Many lenders require the property to be valued either on completion or off the plan (most banks require a valuation no more than three months old).
 If you purchase well in advance you will be exposed to property market price movements.
 Lending is based on the lower of contract price or bank valuation, so if the value falls you may need to make an additional contribution of funds.